antonialoytorrens/TF101-linux-images/README.md

 **What does not work:**
 - Browsing (using modern web browser, segfault.
 Netsurf works).
+- Device does not wake up in XFCE, see [#3](https://github.com/antonialoytorrens/TF101-linux-images/issues/3)
 - Sound
 - Bluetooth
 - Some xbindkeys